Accumulated/Accelerating-CNN-on-GPU-using-CUDA-C/README.md

 The current CUDA model is implementing EfficientNet-B0 and uses pretrained weights which you can find and use in this link: https://drive.google.com/drive/folders/1v2o_xorzFvwhRLoJSwsNfcuU9ytGE_aJ?usp=sharing

-CUDA code implemented for the model has 10 msec for the whole model detection timing, which is triple the speed of the python code implemented on GPU.
+CUDA code implemented for the model has 10 msec for the whole model detection timing, which is 4 times the speed of the python code implemented on GPU.
 The results are shown for the whole model and each layer inside the EfficientNet model.

 ![image](https://user-images.githubusercontent.com/20490432/127180264-6928bbb2-de7b-477f-9cda-b5e273da9c81.png)

 The code implements kxk Conv, DW Conv, BatchNorm and Squeeze-Excitation using parallel algorithms like GEMM and reduction algorithms.
 All algorithms in this code are implemented from scratch.
+Concerning the optimization took into consideration: Shared memory traffic, Tiling, thread granuality.

 The main building block for EfficientNet-B0 is MBConv layer, which contains the following sequence of operations: